We saw bears. Lots of them on our Cades Cove bike ride in the Great Smoky Mountains National Park in Tennessee.

 You can cycle or drive around the 11-mile Cades Cove loop road stopping to look at the various historical sites or just admire the views which I thought was far prettier.
 There are turnoffs at two different points on the Cades Cove loop road if you’d prefer a shorter bike ride.

 Along the way, you’ll see numerous historic buildings – the homes, churches, and workplaces of Cades Cove residents during the 19th and early 20th centuries.
 There are several walking trails on the loophole as well in case you want to stretch the legs.

 A cove is another name for a valley and I couldn’t think of a better way to experience it than riding along covered one-way roads and tearing down hills with the breeze cooling you down and bears and safe distance beside you.

-When to do the Cades Cove bike ride
+Best time to do the Cades Cove bike ride

 If you don’t want to deal with car traffic on the Cades Cove loop road, time your bike ride for Wednesday or Saturday morning.
 They close off the road to vehicles from 7-10am to give the bikes a little safety and freedom.

 As there was no tag along available at the bike rental for Savannah, she and Craig followed in the car and we joined the car traffic on the Cades Cove loop road.